zingbretsenucb/w205-spring-17-labs-exercises/exercise_2/Architecture.md

 # Purpose

 Being able to process streaming data is becoming increasingly important as the amount and velocity of data being collected by companies and individuals surge.
-Processing these data (e.g., Twitter data) in more traditional ways is likened to trying to drink from a firehose.
+Processing these data (e.g., Twitter data) in more traditional ways is likened to trying to drink from a fire hose.
 Specialized stream processing is required to process these data in such a way as to derive insights quickly and respond to changes in realtime.

 The idea behind this project is to demonstrate a streaming processing pipeline of Twitter data.
-This project implements a simple word counter to parse tweets into machine-readable words, count the occurrances of each of those words, and then store those counts in a database.
-This framework coule easily be expanded to process and filter data for business purposes.
+This project implements a simple word counter to parse tweets into machine-readable words, count the occurrences of each of those words, and then store those counts in a database.
+This framework could easily be expanded to process and filter data for business purposes.

 # Architecture

+## Software/Dependencies

 The backbone of this project is Apache Storm.
 Apache Storm is stream processing software that is modular and robust to failures.
 For this project, we are also using streamparse, which allows us to use python code to run Storm jobs.
 Storm uses Java primarily (and other JVM-supported languages), but streamparse allows us to iterate more quickly with a more user-friendly language.
 This whole project could be written in Java with purely Apache Storm, but Python is much easier to prototype in.